r05849032/Four_MVN_test/README.md

 [![MVN_Package_Badge](https://img.shields.io/badge/MVN-5.0-brightgreen.svg)](https://www.rdocumentation.org/packages/MVN/versions/5.1)  [![energy_Package_Badge](https://img.shields.io/badge/energy-1.7--2-brightgreen)](https://www.rdocumentation.org/packages/energy/versions/1.7-2) [![Code_Size_Badge](https://img.shields.io/github/languages/code-size/r05849032/NTU_submit.paper.svg)](https://github.com/r05849032/NTU_submit.paper)

 ## Description
-prop.reject calculates the proportion of rejection when testing the multivariate normality distributional assumption based on the Energy, Henze-Zirkler (HZ), Royston, and Mardia test.
+`prop.reject()` calculates the proportion of rejection when testing the multivariate normality distributional assumption based on the Energy, Henze-Zirkler (HZ), Royston, and Mardia test.
 The Energy test is conducted with the function mvnorm.etest in the R package energy (Székely and Rizzo, 2013).
 The other three tests are conducted with the function mvn in the R package MVN (Korkmaz et al., 2014).

 ## Preinstallation
-To use the prop.reject function for testing the normality, the MVN and energy package with specific version should be installed beforehand.
+To use the `prop.reject()` for testing the normality, the MVN and energy package with specific version should be installed beforehand.

 Install older package versions by using `devtools`
 ```r